hazzik/Grapes/README.md

 #How to use?

 ##Installation
-First of all install adapter for your favorite ORM (#NHibernate and #EntityFramework CodeFirst are supported):
+First of all install adapter for your favorite ORM (#NHibernate and #FluentNHibernate are supported):

     Install-Package Brandy.Grapes.NHibernate